Out-of-date WordPress sites are much more likely to be hacked

 This page uses annoyingly big text because it’s really important:

-If you think “I don’t trust updates, so I won’t update my site software for a while because I’m concerned about compatibility”, like many people, you’re setting yourself up for trouble unless you have a specific plan to apply the update in the very near future (by which we mean days, not weeks).
-Otherwise you’ll just get further and further behind, and updating will become harder and harder, then you’ll be even more likely to be hacked every day.
+If you think “I don’t trust updates, so I won’t update my site software for a while because I’m concerned about compatibility”, you’re setting yourself up for trouble unless you have a specific plan to apply the update in the very near future (by which we mean days, not weeks).
+Otherwise you’ll just get further and further behind — updating will become harder and harder with more risk of compatibility problems because you’ll be using outdated versions that software authors don’t test.

-If you’re concerned about compatibility, you can make an extra backup right before the update, and we’ll help you undo the update if there’s a problem.
+If you’re concerned about compatibility, you can make an extra backup right before a major update, and you can easily restore that backup in our control panel if there’s a problem.
 The type of problems potentially caused by updating are far less severe (and far more easily fixed) than the security problems potentially caused by not updating.

 But aren’t most hacking attacks more complicated than this?

 No. A surprising number of our customers read elsewhere about WordPress hacks, then write to us asking if their site is vulnerable... but when we check, we see they haven’t updated old plugins and themes on their site for months or years.
-We also see people who install complicated security plugins but don’t update WordPress itself.
+We also see people who install complicated security plugins but don’t update outdated software.

-This suggests that people have little idea how sites actually get hacked, and we want to correct that.
+This suggests that it’s not obvious how sites usually get hacked, and we want to correct that.
 So here’s some more annoying text:

 Two other thoughts about WordPress security and updates

-By the way, if someone tries selling you a “premium” WordPress theme or plugin that doesn’t have automatic update notifications, you should avoid it like the plague.
-The only way to keep these secure is to return to the original download site from time to time to check for security updates, which nobody ever does.
+By the way, if someone tries selling you a “premium” WordPress theme or plugin that doesn’t have automatic updates, you should avoid it.
+The only way to keep these secure is to return to the original download site from time to time to check for security updates, which few people ever do.
 Premium themes without automatic updates are a major security risk.

 Finally, you should completely delete any plugins or themes you don’t use.
 Hackers can take advantage of some security bugs even if the plugin or theme is deactivated.
 If you’re not going to use it in the future, it shouldn’t be there at all.